newle/newle.github.io/14bc kendar‘s Language School.md

 they rolled along the big road. and they rolled along the little road until they were out of the country.

 4.18

-loud enough to borther me.
+It's only when I can't sleep at night that the ticking of the clock becomes loud enough to bother me.

+4.19
+sales at the company zoomed thanks for brisk export demand. but the profit did not keep up become of the intense competition.

+4.20
+the other
+even move.